Catamaran Charter Sardinia

 Catamarans: Luxury catamarans are stable and spacious, with quick sailing performance, and and have been gaining in popularity in recent years.
 Better for larger groups, they have lots of room for water toys, and are big enough for a little privacy.
 A catamaran charter is easy and comfortable for novices not used to heeling and are loved by families due to their extra space when compared to a monohull sailing yacht.
 Typically far more luxurious than a sailboat the larger catamarans have en suite toilets and showers in the cabin as well as ample entertaining space in the saloon and on deck.

 Power Catamaran: These motor boat are relatively new but have also been gaining in popularity as the two hulls keep the boat more stable when compared to a monohull.
 The wider beam also means more deck space and as they don't have sails or a mast, they have a lot more space on deck than a sailing catamaran charter or monohull.
-For a luxury catamaran charter, consider taking a crewed catamaran charter sailing vacation with an experienced skipper.
+For a luxury catamaran charter, consider taking a crewed catamaran charter sailing vacation with an experienced captain.

 Catamaran Sailing Areas In Sardinia